Speaker: Laura Canet Mulén from Cuba, 20-min video

 https://www.3cr.org.au/radicalaustralia/episode/robert-wolfgramm

-The memorial, led by Rev. Dr Robert Stringer, honoured the work of Dag Hammarskjöld (1961), the New Guinea RAAD (1962), and Helena Grunsfeld (2023).
-Mr Hammarskjöld was the Swedish UN Secretary-General assassinated on 18 September 1961, three days before the UN General Assembly where he planned to introduce the Decolonisation Program he had drafted for West Papua.
-The memorial also recalled the Nieuw Guinea RAAD, the elected parliament of the West Papuans’ Non-Self-Governing Territory, launched in Hollandia on 5 April 1961 and abolished the following year after the United Nations transferred the administration of the territory to Indonesia.
-The memorial also illuminated the wonderful activism of holocaust survivor Helena Grunsfeld, the Swedish-Australian academic who worked in the West Papua Womens Office in Docklands.
-The candle for Helena was lit by Ms Ruth Leonards from the Melbourne City Synagogue, for the UN Secretary-General by Mr Clovis Mwamba from the Democratic Republic of Congo, and for the Nieuw Guinea RAAD by Mrs Nely Baransano from West Papua.
+The memorials, led by Rev. Dr Robert Stringer, honoured the work of Dag Hammarskjöld (1961), the New Guinea RAAD (1962), and Helena Grunsfeld (2023).
+Mr Hammarskjöld was the UN Secretary-General who was murdered by the CIA on 18 September 1961, three days before the UN General Assembly where he planned to introduce the Decolonisation program he had drafted for West Papua.
+The Nieuw Guinea RAAD was the elected parliament of the West Papuans’ Non-Self-Governing Territory, which opened in Hollandia on 5 April 1961 and was abolished after the United Nations transferred the administration of the territory to Indonesia in 1963.
+Helena Grunsfeld, a Swedish-Australian academic and holocaust survivor, worked in the Docklands office.
+The candle for Helena was lit by Ms Ruth Leonards from the Melbourne City Synagogue, for Dag Hammarskjöld by Mr Clovis Mwamba from the Democratic Republic of Congo, and for the Nieuw Guinea RAAD by Mrs Nely Baransano from West Papua.

 The memorial concluded with a reading of ‘Death of a Herdsman’ by Yvette Ripplinger, a young French bureaucrat who wrote the poem in her office on the 27th floor of the UN Building in New York after the murder of her boss UN Secretary-General Dag Hammarskjöld on 18 September 1961.
 The poem was read by Monique Westmore from Holy Trinity Church in Port Melbourne, and introduced by Muhammad Alsomalia, whose father’s brother was, during his term as Somalia’s Foreign Affairs Minister, President of the UN Security Council in 1972.